anoma/nspec/docs/architecture-2/ordering/execution/taiga.md

 - $v^{balance} < 0$ refers to the value moved from the transparent to the shielded pool
 - $v^{balance} > 0$ refers to the value moved from the shielded to the transparent pool

+!!! note

-> Note that the balancing value corresponds to the data flow between pools only for transactions processed in post-ordering execution.
+     That the balancing value corresponds to the data flow between pools only for transactions processed in post-ordering execution.
 Transactions before ordering might not necessarily correctly represent the data flow between the pools.